-Your screening will involve a low-dose, single-breath-hold CT scan of your lungs, which will be read by a board-certified radiologist.
-You will be contacted by a Houston Methodist health care professional to discuss the results and, if a suspicious nodule is detected, an evaluation plan will be developed.
+Your screening will involve a single-breath-hold LDCT scan of your lungs, which a board-certified radiologist will read.
+A Houston Methodist health care professional will discuss the results with you and develop an evaluation plan if your screening reveals something suspicious.

 What happens if something is found in the screening?

-To learn more about lung cancer screening from a Houston Methodist physician, click here to read “10 Things to Know About Lung Cancer Screenings” by Reginald Munden, MD, chair of the radiology department at Houston Methodist.
+Learn more about lung cancer screening from a Houston Methodist physician.
+Read “10 Things to Know About Lung Cancer Screenings” by Reginald Munden, MD, chair of the Department of Radiology at Houston Methodist.

 Our physicians specialize in managing lung cancer at the following convenient Houston Methodist Cancer Center locations.